Morphisms of Neural Codes: Morphisms of Codes: Basic Definitions and Properties

 \section{Morphisms of Codes: Basic Definitions and Properties}

 In this section we will develop the basic theory of morphisms, in parallel with some illuminating examples.
 First let us recall an example of a code which is not convex.

 \begin{example} Let $\C = \{12,23,1,3,\emptyset\}$.
 We claim that $\C$ is not a convex code.
 Indeed, suppose for contradiction that $\{U_1,U_2,U_3\}$ were a realization of $\C$ by convex open sets.
 Since the only codewords containing $2$ are $12$ and $23$, we see that $U_1$ and $U_3$ cover $U_2$, and both intersect it nontrivially.
 But 1 and 3 never occur in the same codeword, so $U_1$ and $U_3$ are disjoint.
 Thus $U_2$ is covered by two disjoint open sets which both intersect it nontrivially.
 Since $U_2$ is connected this is impossible, so $\C$ is not a convex code.
 In fact, this argument shows that $\C$ cannot even be realized by \emph{connected} open sets.
-For an example of a code that can be realized by connected open sets, but not convex open sets, see \cite{obstructions}. \end{example}
+For an example of a code that can be realized by connected open sets, but not convex open sets, see \cite{obstructions}.
+The code $\C_0$ of Theorem \ref{thm:nolocalobs} is another example. \end{example}

 Before proceeding with further examples, we describe some basic notation and elementary results regarding trunks and morphisms.
 We will sometimes write $\Tk(\sigma)$ rather than $\Tk_\C(\sigma)$ when it does not introduce ambiguity.
 In general, trunks enjoy a number of nice properties that we will make repeated use of.
 A first useful property of trunks is that they are closed under intersections. \begin{proposition} The intersection of two trunks is a trunk. \end{proposition} \begin{proof} Let $\C\subseteq2^{[n]}$ be a code, and let $T_1$ and $T_2$ be trunks in $\C$.
 If either $T_1$ or $T_2$ is empty, then $T_1\cap T_2 = \emptyset$, which is by definition a trunk in $\C$.
 Otherwise $T_1$ and $T_2$ are nonempty, so there exist $\sigma,\tau\subseteq[n]$ so that $T_1 = \Tk(\sigma)$ and $T_2 = \Tk(\tau)$.
 But from the definition of a trunk $T_1\cap T_2 = \Tk(\sigma\cup \tau)$. \end{proof}